Testing to see if the fuel pump has failed (or not) on your Ford 4.9L, 5.0L, or 5.8L multi-port fuel injected pickup/van isn't hard.

 Spraying starting fluid (or carburetor cleaner spray) into the throttle body and having a helper crank the engine is usually the very first test that's done at an automotive repair shop to see if the no start problem is due to a lack of fuel.

-In a nutshell, if the fuel pump isn't supplying fuel... the starting fluid will get the engine to start momentarily.
+In a nutshell, if the fuel pump isn't supplying fuel, then the starting fluid will get the engine to start and run for a few seconds.

 CAUTION: You'll be working around a cranking engine, so take all necessary safety precautions and think safety all of the time.